 Treatment of bowel cancer usually involves a combination of surgery, chemotherapy, radiotherapy depending on which stage it is when discovered.

 A healthy diet and an active lifestyle will help improve your chances of staying healthy and maintain your body weight.

 Just knowing you are a Lynch Syndrome carrier will help reduce your chances of developing bowel and other cancers.

-In women, there is a higher risk of womb (endometrial) and ovarian cancers.
-The average New Zealand woman has less than a 2% chance of developing uterine or womb cancer but in Lynch Syndrome this can be 30% or greater.
+In women, there is a higher risk of the womb (endometrial) and ovarian cancers.
+The average New Zealand woman has less than a 2% chance of developing uterine or womb cancer but in Lynch Syndrome, this can be 30% or greater.

 Other cancers that can occur in people with Lynch include

 - small bowel

 There is evidence that taking Aspirin may reduce the chance of bowel cancer if taken regularly.
 This is something you may wish to talk this over with your GP who knows your medical history and can help you decide if this is appropriate for you.